alexlis9382/Python_Notebook/1_CrashCourse/1_Note.md

+# 1. String Format
-# Use string format to fill in blanks with variable
+## Use string format to fill in blanks with variable
 ```py
 'My nubmer is {} and my name is {}'.format(num, name)
 ```

-# This makes it more flexible
+## This makes it more flexible

 ```py
 'My nubmer is {a} and my name is {b}'.format(b=num, a=name)
 ```

-# Left closed, right open
+## Left closed, right open
 ```py
 s[3:6]
 ```
+# 2. Tuple
+1. It is faster than list when iterating
+2. Can be used in Dictionary keys